MISP/misp-rfc/misp-core-format/raw.md

 ## Tag

 A Tag is a simple method to classify an event with a simple tag name.
 The tag name can be freely chosen.
 The tag name can be also chosen from a fixed machine-tag vocabulary called MISP taxonomies[[@?MISP-T]].
 A Tag is represented as a JSON array where each element describes each tag associated.
 A Tag array SHALL be, at least, at Event level.
-A tag element is described with a name, id, colour, exportable flag and org_id.
+A tag element is described with a name, id, colour and exportable flag.

 exportable represents a setting if the tag is kept local or exportable to other MISP instances. exportable is represented by a JSON boolean.